 If you are the team leader you need to consider why it’s happening and how you can promote real open and honest conversations.
 Without people being free to share ideas and thoughts openly, creativity is stifled and employee engagement falters.

-Some questions to ask yourself –
+Some thoughts to ask yourself –

-I’ve seen many instances whether in a meeting or in 1-2-1s a clear switching off when the other person was talking.
+I’ve seen many instances whether in a meeting or in 1-2-1s, people switching off when the other person was talking.
 From experience it makes you feel as if your views aren’t worthy of being heard.

 It’s frustrating for the person trying to share their thoughts and the business could be missing out on valuable information or ideas as the person usually grinds to a halt.